 There are many sights in Punta Cana to check out.
-You will find many tours that can take you to nearby snorkeling zones and you can enjoy mixing up your experience with Ocean spa, party boat or take a relaxing catamaran tour or hair-raising speedboat ride to visit the remote Catalina Island or Saona Island, where clear seas and few crowds translate to stellar diving and snorkeling.
+You will find many tours that can take you to nearby snorkeling zones and you can enjoy mixing up your experience with an Ocean spa, party boat, or take a relaxing catamaran tour or hair-raising speedboat ride to visit the remote Catalina Island or Saona Island, where clear seas and few crowds translate to stellar diving and snorkeling.
 Beginners can learn to scuba with an intro course in the calm waters; or try SNUBA, which combines the ease of snorkeling with the thrill of diving.

-Named one of the best snorkeling spots in the Caribbean, this island is located 1.5 miles from the mainland on the south-east corner of the Dominican Republic, near La Altagracia and La Romana.
+Named one of the best snorkeling spots in the Caribbean, this island is located 1.5 miles from the mainland on the southeast corner of the Dominican Republic, near La Altagracia and La Romana.
 Many come here to relax on the calm crystal clear waters and to enjoy snorkeling and scuba.
 The reef of this area is teeming with life!

-As it is protected area, the sea around Saona Island is very rich.
+As it is a protected area, the sea around Saona Island is very rich.
 You have amazing shallow and deep, dive sites where you can enjoy the beauty of the coral reef and the colorful Caribbean fish.
 A lot of people prefer to snorkel, so they do it in shallow reefs where most of the species can be seen there too.
 If you see turtles and 50 years old stingrays while snorkeling it is not a surprise!

 No strong currents, make this side of the Dominican Republic, one of the most accessible dives or snorkeling you will ever have.